PATCHWORK: A Multipatch Infrastructure for Multiphysics/Multiscale/Multiframe Fluid Simulations

 To simulate this, we follow \citet{Fryxell2000} and divide the initial state into two regions.
 As in the Sod shock tube problem, we choose the unit of velocity to be $c$, but use arbitrary code-units for length and mass.
 In terms of these units, region~1 is a small sphere of radius $\delta r=25$.
 Its initial pressure $p_1 = (\gamma-1) E / (4\pi \delta r^3) = 1$ for adiabatic index $\gamma$ (again $=1.4$), while its density $\rho_1 = 10^{-3}$.
 Region~2 is everything outside $r=\delta r$.
 Here the initial pressure $p_2 = 10^{-10}$ and initial density $\rho_2 = \rho_1$.
 The dimensionless coefficient of eqn.~\ref{eqn:Sedov} is a function of $\gamma$; for $\gamma = 1.4$, it is 1.175 \citep{Ostriker1988}.

 For the monopatch, the computational domain is a cube of dimension 2500 having $N_{\rm mono} = 400^3$ equal-volume cubical zones with side-length 6.25.
 We perform two multipatch simulations in order to illustrate its dependence on gridscale contrast.
 In both, the local patch is a cube of side-length 600 centered on the origin with $120^3$ equal-volume cubical cells of side-length 5, similar to the Cartesian cell-size in the monopatch simulation.
-Likewise in both simulations, the global patch is a sphere of radius 1000 described in spherical coordinates, but with two kinds of cut-out: a sphere of radius 290 surrounding the origin and a bi-cone of half opening-angle $\pi/10$ surrounding the polar axis.
+Likewise in both simulations, the global patch is a sphere of radius 1000 described in spherical coordinates, but with two cut-outs: a sphere of radius 290 surrounding the origin and a bi-cone of half opening-angle $\pi/10$ surrounding the polar axis.
 The two multipatch simulations differ in global patch resolution.
-In the ``low contrast" case, the angular grid is uniform with 120 cells in polar angle $\theta$ and 320 cells in azimuthal angle $\phi$, but its radial grid has 80 logarithmically-spaced cells.
+In the ``low contrast" case, the angular grid is uniform, with 120 cells in polar angle $\theta$ and 320 cells in azimuthal angle $\phi$, but the radial grid has 80 logarithmically-spaced cells.
 In this case, the radial cell size in the global patch at the patch boundary ($r \simeq 300$--400) is similar to the local patch cell size.
 In the ``high contrast" case, the cell counts in all three dimensions are a factor of 4 smaller, so that radial cells at the patch boundary are separated by $\simeq 33$, roughly a factor of 4 larger than local patch cells.